Embotics/Scenarios/Run-Kubernetes-Best-Practices-Report/README.md

 ## Prerequisites

-Before you begin, you must add a Kubernetes cluster as a managed system.
+Before you begin, you must add a Kubernetes cluster as a cloud account.
 You can do this in one of two ways:

-- Add an existing Kubernetes cluster as a Commander managed system.
-See [Adding a Kubernetes Managed System](https://docs.embotics.com/commander/adding-kubernetes-managed-systems.htm).
+- Add an existing Kubernetes cluster as a Commander cloud account.
+See [Adding a Kubernetes Cloud account](https://docs.embotics.com/commander/adding-kubernetes-managed-systems.htm).
-- Create a new Kubernetes cluster through Commander and have it automatically added as a Commander managed system.
+- Create a new Kubernetes cluster through Commander and have it automatically added as a Commander cloud account.
 To learn how, search for "Kubernetes" on our [Knowledge Base](https://support.embotics.com/support/solutions/8000051955) and choose the article for your preferred platform for deploying Kubernetes clusters.

 ## Install plug-in workflow step packages

 This scenario uses the following plug-in workflow steps:

-- Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system
+- Kubernetes plug-in workflow step package (`wfplugins-k8s.jar`), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a cloud account
 - Text processing plug-in workflow step package (`wfplugins-text.jar`), which provides a plug-in workflow step to manipulate text input
 - Email plug-in workflow step package (`wfplugins-email.jar`), which provides a plug-in workflow step to send an email with an optional attachment